-Your teen can try to protect himself by avoiding kissing if he suspects someone is sick.
+Your teen can try to protect themselves by avoiding kissing if they suspect someone is sick.
 But never kissing is pretty impractical.
 If you know the early signs of infection, however, you can head off some of the worst symptoms.

 Mononucleosis: The "Kissing Disease"

 Infectious mononucleosis is caused by Epstein-Barr virus, which can be found in saliva.
 Mono shows up most often between the ages of 10 and 19.

 What mono feels like: It's easy to mistake mono for the flu at first.
 Symptoms include fever, sore throat, body aches, fatigue, and swollen lymph nodes.
 If you have flu symptoms that don't seem to be going away, talk to your doctor.

 What you can do: There's no vaccine for mono and no specific medication to treat the infection.
 But there's plenty your teen can do to feel better.
 Take acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) to relieve achiness and to lower fever.
 If the throat is sore, try gargling with salt water or using throat lozenges.
 Get plenty of rest and drink lots of fluids.

 What to expect: Mono usually goes away on its own in two to four weeks.
 But in some cases, the symptoms may linger for several months or longer.

 Cold sores are painful blisters on the mouth, lips, or nose.
 The culprit is herpes simplex virus, which spreads through kissing or close contact.
 There is no cure once a person has contracted the virus.